pulzze/autoflow-documentation/docs/ids/action-database-delete/tooltip.md

-Issue delete query to configured DB connection based on the information provided
+Issues a delete query to a configured DB connection